dancinllama/StateAndCountryPicklistGenerator/README.md

 Why, you might ask?
 Because you can only use State and Country picklist on standard address fields / objects currently.

+## Credit Where Credit is Due
+For managing the dependencies / controlling values between the state and country selections, Github user boxfoot  (https://github.com/boxfoot) provided this helpful gist: https://gist.github.com/boxfoot/4166342, which is used in this repository.

 ## Use

 Deploy to a sandbox <a href="https://githubsfdeploy.herokuapp.com?owner=dancinllama&amp;repo=StateAndCountryPicklistGenerator">